 The school requires a minimum number of students in order to hold a class.
-Students enrolled in classes that are canceled because of low enrollment will be notified by the registrar prior to the start of the semester and given an opportunity to enroll in another class or receive a full 100% refund or credit.
+Students enrolled in classes that are canceled because of low enrollment will be notified by the registrar in the week prior to the start of the semester and given an opportunity to enroll in another class or receive a full 100% refund or credit.